Skip to main content

 I graduated in 2013 from the School of Architecture at London Metropolitan University.
 Previously, I had studied Ancient History and Archaeology with History of Art and Architecture at Trinity College Dublin and subsequently began my architectural studies at the University of Limerick in 2007.

 I have been a visiting critic at a number of universities including Queens University Belfast, the University of Liverpool and Cambridge University.
 Since 2017 I have been the director of my own practice, Howland Evans Architects.
+I am a member of the RIBA Research Grants Sub-Committee.

 I am an editor of REGISTER, the research group that connects the students at Kingston School of Art with the professional and public spheres of architectural practice in London, Europe, and further afield through public lectures, podcasts and a new series of publications.